hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 # Architecture

-When you use CDKTF, you create an **application** that uses CDKTF libraries to convert infrastructure definitions into JSON configuration files for Terraform.
-An application can have one or more **stacks**, which represent a collection of infrastructure that will be synthesized as a dedicated Terraform configuration.
-This allows you to separate the state management for multiple environments with the same infrastructure, like test and production.
+TBD INTRO

 ## Application

+Each CDK for Terraform (CDKTF) project has at least one application that uses CDKTF libraries to convert infrastructure definitions into JSON configuration files for Terraform.
+An application can have one or more [stacks](./stacks.html) that represent a collection of infrastructure that will be synthesized as a dedicated Terraform configuration.

-The `App` class is a logical concept to group instances of a `Stack` and provide global configuration to all its descendants.
+You create your application by defining an instance of `App`. `App` contains one or more instances of a `Stack` and provides global configuration to all its descendants.

 The synthesized output of an `App` will be written to the configured `output` path (`cdktf.out` by default).
 By default cdktf projects are designed to have one instance of `App`.
 However, one could have as many apps as desired wihtin a project.
 The output path for each `App` instance has to be unique, to avoid conflicts between apps for the synthesized output.

 ### Application Context

 One option to provide global configuration is the app `context`, which can be accessed in any construct within the app.

+TODO: Please explain what types of things you'd want to use the app context for.
+What things would you use this for rather than cdktf.json?

+TODO: Please explain what is going on in this example :-)

 ```typescript
 import { Construct } from "constructs";